Marketing and Sales: What’s the Difference & How They Work Together [+KPIs for Each]

 The time to complete one sales cycle has important implications for an organization.
 We need to calculate the sales cycle in order to determine the effectiveness of the sales effort.

-The shorter the buying cycle is, the better is the performance of your sales and marketing team.
+The shorter the buying cycle is, the better the performance of your sales and marketing team is.
 It also means that the marketing experts are transferring the best leads to the sales department.

 - Marketing qualified leads (MQLs)

 It is a lead generation metric that tells whether the marketing team has worked with a profitable potential buyer or not.
 In other words, it tells whether the marketing team has knowledge about what is considered as a good lead.

 To make it clearer, the reward should be tied to results.
 By doing this, you can ultimately track the performance of both sales and marketing in one go.

 Marketing and sales function is deeply interconnected, and joining both forces can help you enjoy immense benefits.
 By adopting the above-mentioned tactics, you can see significant improvements in your top and bottom-line growth.